AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 .. code-block:: ada

    generic
-      type Root is tagged private with Type_Aggregate;
+      type Root is tagged private with Aggregate_Type;
-   package P
+   package P is

       type Child is new Root with null record;

       procedure Child'Constructor (Self : Child); -- Illegal

-If the compiler is using a generic expansion model, it is free to optimize code if the actual is indeed a Type_Aggregate type, and generate the full sequences in other cases.
+If the compiler is using a generic expansion model, it is free to optimize code if the actual is indeed an Aggregate_Type type, and generate the full sequences in other cases.

 Controlled Types